-Cathryn is the Managing Director and responsible for the strategic and day-to-day management of Stonewall’s finance and operations functions.
+Cathryn is the Managing Director and responsible for Stonewall’s operational, fundraising and business development functions.
 She also leads on Stonewall’s business planning and strategy development alongside the Chief Executive and the board.

-Cathryn originally trained as a chartered account and insolvency practitioner.
+Cathryn originally trained as a chartered accountant and insolvency practitioner.
 She moved to a career in the voluntary sector a decade ago and has held senior finance and operations positions in several charities including Contact a Family and the London Symphony Orchestra.

 Cathryn is a Fellow of the Association of Chartered Certified Accountants.